The 12 Most Important Things I Learnt From 28 Days Of Drawing

-The 28 Days Of Drawing experiment was never about if I could learnt to draw “better” over the 28 days, but instead how the experience made me feel.
+From a creativity perspective 28 Days Of Drawing was never about if I could learnt to draw better, but instead how the experience made me feel.
 It was about seeing if I could allow myself the space to find my own creative groove, see if I could better manage my inner negative self talk, see if it impacted my mindset, and determine if I could consider myself “creative”.

 - I found that as the experiment went on I was having more moments of complete calm – where I could easily sit and just be – observe and not fidget; be present and not run through to-do lists in my head.
 I wasn’t expecting this (I found this with 28 Days of Meditation as well) but there was something about sitting and drawing each day that made me really comfortable with just being.

-- I’ve found that I’m now actively looking around for inspiration and things to draw which is a nice distraction from my constant internal dialogue.
+- I’ve found that I was actively looking around for inspiration and things to draw, which is a nice distraction from my constant internal dialogue.

 - At the start of the experiment I wasn’t comfortable drawing with people around.
 This wasn’t because I was a beginner, it was more about the fact that drawing felt indulgent and I didn’t feel like I could ‘allow’ myself the time and space to draw.
 I understand the benefits so much more now and don’t feel this way at all.